 Our guide to making campaigning policy »

 Each year, students are elected to a variety of positions within the Students' Union.
-This includes the 10 Full and Part-Time Officers who make up the Executive Team.
+This includes the 6 Full and 5 Part-Time Officers who make up the Executive Team.
 These students lead the Students' Union, and represent students at a senior level.
+These students meet every two weeks to discuss the day-to-day running of the Students' Union, including allocating funding, writing statements, and enacting policy.
+You can read the agendas and minutes of the current meetings, as well as for the last four years, here: executive committee minutes and agendas.

 You can speak to your Executive team about any issues or ideas you have.
 You can ask them to work on something, or find out about what they are up to.
 The Executive Team report to Union Council to keep students informed and up to date on their work.